montanablood27/team-open/jon.md

 published: true
 category: education
 shortprofile: |
   Jon Festinger spent his early career as a newsroom lawyer, fighting for access to court documents.
-Today, he’s a video game law professor, upholding those ideals by making his course content publicly available online under a Creative Commons license.
+Today, he's a video game law professor, upholding those ideals by making his course content publicly available online under a Creative Commons license.
 With a system of public and peer review, Jon generates essential feedback that improves the course.

-  When he began Video Game Law, Jon couldn’t share the course’s case materials beyond registered students because they weren’t openly licensed.
+  When he began Video Game Law, Jon couldn't share the course's case materials beyond registered students because they weren't openly licensed.
 A year later, Jon was able to use all openly licensed case materials, without having to change his syllabus.
-“Both law and education are remix cultures,” states Jon.
+"Both law and education are remix cultures," states Jon.
 By drawing on precedent, each field innovates and builds upon past knowledge.
 ---

 Jon Festinger is at root a freedom of expression lawyer.
 He spent years at the beginning of his career as a newsroom lawyer fighting for access to court documents and lobbying for cameras in court.